rht-labs/tech-exercise/docs/6-secret-management-in-saap/2-devworkspaces.md

 ## Switch between projects

-We specified the Gitlab repositories deployed for your user into our Devworkspace as projects.
+We specified the GitLab repositories deployed for your user into our Devworkspace as projects.

 You can view these projects in bottom left window named `Che (workspace)`.